South Yorkshire and Humber area to stop using the prioritisation protocol

 The decision to exit from operating under the practice prioritisation protocol in this area was made for a combination of reasons.

 Since November, we have been able to bring in additional staff resource which has provided increased capacity in the area.
 Capacity was also released as cases categorised as priority three and four in the practice prioritisation protocol were not allocated.
 Cases in priority groups three and four already had a safeguarding agency involved or were cases which were considered to have no safeguarding risks.
-A full list of the priority categories can be found here.
 The use of the protocol allowed staff in this area to work more flexibly until new staff were brought on stream.

 Now the situation has stabilised, we are in a position where we’re able to allocate public law cases and reallocate cases in the priority three and four groups.